 Make sure the boards line up correctly when stacked on top of each other and drill holes in each corner of both boards.
 Tighten the boards together with wingnuts and bolts to make sure your DIY press works, and you’re all set!

-Now, you can use the same method as before to prepare your flowers and place them between two sheets of paper.
+Now, you can use the same method as before to prepare your pressed flowers and place them between two sheets of paper.

 Take the top board off your flower press and lay the flower folded in paper down on the bottom board.
 Make sure it is flat and where you want it, then place the top board gently back on.
 Press the board down to hold the flower in place and tighten the wingnuts back on.